Particular-Cloud/particular-integration-examples/amazon-alexa/README.md

 ## Load your texts during build time

-Run `npx particular.cloud texts` to load your texts from Particular.Cloud into your node_modules folder.
+Run `npx particular.cloud texts` to load your texts from Particular.Cloud into your `node_modules` folder.

 Navigate to `node_modules/@particular.cloud/texts/dist/index.js` to enjoy a sneak peak of the loaded texts.

-Let's automate this process by adding the following to your `package.json` file:
+Let's automate this process by adding a postinstall command to the `package.json` file:

 ```json
   "scripts": {